apache/lucene-solr/contrib/surround/README.txt

 * suffix truncation is implemented very similar to Lucene's PrefixQuery.

-Wildcards (? and internal *) are implemented with regular expressions allow further variations.
+Wildcards (? and internal *) are implemented with regular expressions to allow further variations.
 A reimplementation using WildCardTermEnum (correct name?) should be no problem.

-Warnings about missing terms are sent to System.out, this might be replaced by another stream.
+Warnings about missing terms are sent to System.out, this might be replaced by another stream, and tested for in the tests.

-BooleanQueryTest.TestCollector uses a results checking method that should be replaced by the checking method from Lucene's TestBasics.java.
+BooleanQueryTst.TestCollector uses a results checking method that should be replaced by the checking method from Lucene's TestBasics.java.